Types of slopes

 - Cohesive frictional soil: Slopes made up of soil which has both frictional as well as cohesive properties.

-According to extent:
+Types of slopes According to extent:

-Finite Slope: The slope that is of limited extent.
+The slope that is of limited extent.
 We the engineers deal with this type of slopes.
 The term infinite slope is used to designate a constant slope of infinite extent.
 The long slope of the face of a mountain is an example of this type, whereas finite slopes are limited in extent.
 The slopes of embankments and earth dams are examples of finite slopes.
 The slope length depends on the height of the dam or embankment.

 In recent years soil cement as a facing material for earth fill dams has been found economical where suitable rip-rap is not available near the site.
 A reasonably firm foundation is preferred so that deformation after placement of soil-cement is not significant; however, no unusual design features need be incorporated into the embankment.